shubham2894/RecipePro/README.md

 # 🍽️ RecipePro

 RecipePro is a simple Django-based web application created as my **first Django project** for learning and practice purposes.
-The project focuses on understanding Django fundamentals such as authentication, CRUD operations, templates, and basic UI design.
+The project focuses on understanding core Django fundamentals such as authentication, CRUD operations, templates, and basic UI design.

 ---